aji/libunicorn/README.md

 IRC-like messages (i.e. ":sender COMMAND arg arg :long arg") could make use of the parsers and formatters in libunicorn.

+This project is licensed under the MIT license, contained in the COPYING file.

 # Dependencies

 libunicorn currently depends only on libmowgli-2.
 Although libunicorn only